Portland Navy logo with the Celebrating 10 years mark

-About 50 miles from Portland and visible from up to 100 miles away Mt.
-Hood.
-As the highest peak in Oregon and the fourth highest in the Oregon Cascade Range, it is part of the Mt.
-Hood National Forest.
-The famous Timberline Lodge is located in Mt.
-Hood National Forest.
-A known National Historic Landmark the exterior was used as the Overlook Hotel in the Stanley Kubrick film The Shining,
+About 50 miles from Portland and visible from up to 100 miles away, Mt.
+Hood is the highest peak in Oregon and the fourth highest in the Oregon Cascade Range.
+A part of the Mt.
+Hood National Forest, this towering volcano is home to some of the best skiing and snowboarding near Portland.
+The iconic Timberline Lodge, a National Historic Landmark, is known for having the longest ski season in North America.
+It also gained fame when its exterior was featured as the Overlook Hotel in Stanley Kubrick’s film The Shining.

 Mt.
 Hood Meadows